LED Lighting Supply / Blog / How Lighting Controls are Changing Lighting: a Revolution

 Daylight Harvesting

 You may not know it, but daylight harvesting may be what your facility needs.
 Daylight harvesting refers to the way buildings are designed to gather and utilize natural daylight in building interiors, when it is available, in order to decrease the need for artificial lighting.
-And while green buildings are designed to optimize light and distribute it efficiently deeper into a building, daylight harvesting systems can benefit these buildings as well as older buildings.
+While green buildings are designed to optimize light and distribute it efficiently deeper into a building, daylight harvesting systems can benefit these buildings as well as older buildings.

 A daylight harvesting system is comprised of photo sensors and dimmers to reduce the amount of artificial light needed to adequately illuminate a space.
 These lighting controls switch on the lights as soon as a facility isn’t sufficiently lit by sunlight, boosting energy savings.

-Motion Sensors and Photo Sensors (photodetectors)
+Motion Sensors and Photo Sensors ( Photodetectors )

 To cut down lighting costs, building owners usually install exterior motion sensors on outdoor lights, especially security lights.
 These sensors switch on the lights when they detect any motion nearby and turn the lights off if a few minutes elapse without any motion.
 They are perfect for outdoor areas that don’t need to be lit all the time.